History of self-driving cars

+On 1 April 2023, Japan's National Diet amended the "Road Traffic Act" to enable Level 4 to be enforced nationwide.

 History

 1920s

-In 1925, Houdina Radio Control demonstrated the radio-controlled "American Wonder" on New York City streets, traveling up Broadway and down Fifth Avenue through the thick of a traffic jam.
-The American Wonder was a 1926 Chandler that was equipped with a transmitting antenna on the tonneau and was operated by a person in another car that followed it and sent out radio impulses which were caught by the transmitting antenna.
-The antenna introduced the signals to circuit-breakers which operated small electric motors that directed every movement of the car.
+In July 1925, Houdina Radio Control first demonstrated the radio-controlled "American Wonder" on New York City streets.
+The car was a 1926 Chandler that was equipped with a transmitting antenna on the tonneau and was operated by a person in another car that followed it.
+The radio-controlled car "barely missed trucks, automobiles, and a milk wagon, finally crashing into a sedan."
+In January 1927, after namesake Houdina reportedly left Indianapolis without paying some of his workers, a story was circulated that the "radio control" was actually being done by a person hidden in the car.

-Achen Motor, a distributor of cars in Milwaukee and surrounding territory, used Francis' invention under the name "Phantom Auto" and demonstrated it in December 1926 on the streets of Milwaukee.
-It was demonstrated again in June 1932 on the streets of Fredericksburg as a feature attraction of Bigger Bargain Day, in which most of the merchants of the city participated.
+Reports of demonstrations of a "phantom motor car" or "phantom auto" in December 1926 in Milwaukee, Wisconsin, and in June 1932 in Fredericksburg, Virginia, do not mention Houdina (the person or the company), although the described capabilities of the car were consistent with the Houdina vehicle.

 1930s

-An early depiction of automated guided cars was Norman Bel Geddes's Futurama exhibit sponsored by General Motors at the 1939 World's Fair, which showed radio-controlled electric cars propelled via electromagnetic fields provided by circuits embedded in the roadway.
+An early depiction of automated guided cars was Norman Bel Geddes's Futurama exhibit sponsored by General Motors at the 1939 World's Fair, which showed radio-controlled electric cars propelled by electromagnetic fields generated by circuits embedded in the roadway.

 Bel Geddes later outlined his vision in his book Magic Motorways (1940), promoting advances in highway design and transportation, foreshadowing the Interstate Highway System, and arguing that humans should be removed from the process of driving.
-Bel Geddes predicted these advances to be a reality in 1960.
+Bel Geddes predicted that these advances would be a reality in 1960.